Coronavirus Update: Quarantined Cruise Ship To Get Meals From José Andrés' Charity

 88 more cases on Diamond Princess cruise ship

-The largest cluster of COVID-19 cases outside of China remains the Diamond Princess cruise ship that is quarantined at a terminal in Yokohama, Japan.
+The Diamond Princess cruise ship quarantined at a terminal in Yokohama, Japan, still represents the largest cluster of COVID-19 cases outside China.
 On Tuesday, Japan's health ministry said tests confirmed 88 more cases — including 65 people who were identified as asymptomatic pathogen carriers.
-The diagnoses bring the total number of cases from the ship to 542 out of 2,404 people who were tested, Japanese officials say.
+The diagnoses bring the total number of cases from the ship to 542 out of 2,404 people who have been tested, Japanese officials say.

 The Diamond Princess had some 3,700 people aboard when it docked in the port south of Tokyo earlier this month.
-But hundreds of people have now disembarked, either to receive care at local hospitals or, in the case of 328 American passengers, to fly back to the U.S. on special evacuation flights.
+But hundreds of people have since disembarked, either to receive care at local hospitals or, in the case of more than 300 American passengers, to fly back to the U.S. on chartered evacuation flights.

+And that's when I broke down in tears.
+It was this overwhelming relief."

-Infected U.S. evacuees taken to Omaha, Nebraska
+Infected U.S. evacuees taken to Omaha, Neb.

-After the U.S. passengers were taken off the Diamond Princess, 14 of them were revealed to have tested positive for the coronavirus.
-U.S. officials say the results emerged after the patients were taken off the ship — and that because of the risk they could pose to the rest of the evacuees, the 14 were placed in a special section at the rear of one of the chartered jets.
+After the U.S. passengers were taken off the Diamond Princess, 14 of them were revealed to have tested positive for the new coronavirus.
+U.S. officials say they got the results after the patients had been taken off the ship — and that all 14 were placed in a special section at the rear of one of the chartered jets because of the possible health risk to other evacuees.

-The evacuees were flown to Lackland in Texas and Travis Air Force Base in California — the two designated quarantine spots for Diamond Princess passengers who return to the U.S. But the 13 infected evacuees were then flown to Omaha, Neb., to receive care at the University of Nebraska Medical Center.
+The evacuees were flown to Lackland in Texas and Travis Air Force Base in California — the two designated quarantine spots for Diamond Princess passengers taken to the U.S. But 13 infected evacuees were then flown to Omaha, Neb., to receive care at the University of Nebraska Medical Center.
+It's not clear why the other infected evacuee wasn't among them.

 "Those who have tested positive for this novel coronavirus, are only showing mild symptoms of the disease," Nebraska Medicine said in a statement.

 The facility includes a 20-bed national quarantine unit, where 12 of the evacuees are now being monitored.
-But another evacuee was deemed to need special care and was placed in a biocontainment unit.
+But another evacuee was deemed to need specialized care and was placed in a biocontainment unit.

 Sixty-one U.S. citizens remain on the Diamond Princess, which is slated to begin emerging from its blanket quarantine on Wednesday.
-While many passengers will be allowed to leave the ship if they test negative for the coronavirus, others will have to undergo a longer quarantine if they've been in close contact with anyone who has the COVID-19 disease.
+While many passengers will be allowed to leave the ship if they test negative for the new coronavirus, others will have to undergo a longer quarantine if they've been in close contact with anyone who has the COVID-19 disease.